-ED 346 Teaching Science in the Secondary School 2 Cr
+ED 346 Teaching Science in the Secondary School 2 Co

 This course will examine the techniques and materials used in teaching the physical and biological sciences at the secondary level.
-Prerequisite: A grade of "C" or better in ED 309.
+Prerequisite: A grade of "C" or better in ED 309 or consent of instructor.
 Fall semester.

-ED 350 Middle School Teaching 3 C
+ED 350 Middle School Teaching 3 Cr